Q: Does the course only run once a year? If so, why? Is it because there isn't enough demand to run it more often?

-Q: What kind of computer equipment or software do I need for the online course after the 2 weeks in Barcelona?
+Q: What kind of computer equipment or software do I need for the online component?

 A: You just need Internet access.
-The 'classroom' is on Moodle, a very user-friendly virtual learning environment.
+The course content is on Moodle, a very user-friendly virtual learning environment.
 You receive a password then you can access the course documents and the discussion board.
 No special software!
 But a decent, reliable Internet connection is important.

 Q: I would like to know your opinion on following the course while not actually employed in educational management.
 Would it be impossible or a major drawback?

 A: The answer to this question is that it is not necessary to be currently in a management position, but it does help.
 We have had teachers not in management successfully take the course, but it is more challenging - mostly because there's very little to draw on when completing assignments etc - the assignments are designed to be "real", and useful to the active manager, so a teacher/non manager has an additional challenge.
 However, they also have the considerable advantage of having (usually) a slightly lighter work load so they have more time to devote to the course.